Authorities identify 29-year-old man killed in Plaquemine hit-and-run; suspect arrested

 PLAQUEMINE — One person was killed in a fatal hit-and-run in Plaquemine on Wednesday morning, Louisiana State Police said.

 Kade Dupree, 29, was killed in the hit-and-run while walking along La.
-75 near Grand River Church, Iberville Parish Sheriff Brett Stassi added.
+75 "just below Jack Miller's Landing," Iberville Parish Sheriff Brett Stassi added.
 State Police responded around 6:45 a.m.

 Troopers arrested one person in connection with the crash.